Skip to main content

 A guide to setting up an Apple Mac for DevOps and software development.

 If you are thinking of switching to Linux, I also provide a guide for setting up Fedora Workstation for development and DevOps.
-Fedora is consistently the highest quality Linux desktop distribution.
+Fedora is consistently one of the highest quality Linux desktop distributions.

 Do This First #